Zubax/ampdrive_ad0510/README.md

 <img src="pics/blow_scheme.svg" alt="Komar blow scheme" style="zoom:100%;"/>

-The housing is kept together using 4 M3.5 screws.
-Komar mounting is performed using 4 M4 screws.
-For mounting a motor to the top part of the housing 4 M4 button head screws (ISO 7380) should be used.
+The housing is kept together with 4x M3.5 screws.
+Komar is mounted using 4x M4 screws.
+The motor is mounted onto the top part of the housing with M4 button head screws (ISO 7380).

 ## Release notes